skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 C preprocessor treats `#` as a special symbol.
 The value right to it will be stringinized.
 Example:

 **Note:** I've retrieved an example from the concrete protocol implementation provided by `libextobjc`.
-To those who are new to Objective-C, protocol is a name Apple uses to name interfaces.
+To those who are new to Objective-C, a *protocol* is a name Apple uses to name interfaces.
 Objective-C supports only abstract protocols out-of-the-box, which are interfaces that only declare some methods, but do not provide their implementation.
-Concrete protocol is an interface that provides not only methods declaration, but also implementation.
-Swift supports conrete protocols from the 2nd version.
-This technique is one of the ways to get a multiple inheritance behaviour.
+A *concrete protocol* is an interface that provides not only methods declaration but also implementation.
+Swift supports concrete protocols from the 2nd version.
+This technique is one of the ways to get multiple inheritance behavior.
 However, as we all know all such hierarchies have some limitations [link]({{ site.baseurl }}{% link _posts/2016-11-15-Swift_and_Multiple_inheritance.md %}).

 Back to the [macro](https://github.com/jspahrsummers/libextobjc/blob/master/extobjc/EXTConcreteProtocol.h):